Variational Algorithms for Marginal MAP: A Dual Representation for Marginal MAP

 \textbf{Remark 4.} Unfortunately, subtracting the $\HBtau$ term causes some subtle difficulties.
 First, $\HBtau$ (and hence $F_{mix}(\vtau, \vtheta)$) may be intractable to calculate even when the joint entropy $\Hxtau$ is tractable, because the marginal distribution $p(\vx_B) = \sum_{\vx_A} p(\vx)$ does not necessarily inherit the conditional dependency structure of the joint distribution.
 Therefore, the dual optimization in \eqref{equ:mixduality} may be intractable even on a tree, reflecting the intrinsic difficulty of marginal MAP compared to full MAP or marginalization.
 Interestingly, we show in the sequel that a certificate of optimality can still be obtained on general tree graphs in some cases.

-Secondly, the conditional entropy $\HABtau$ (and hence $F_{mix}(\vtau, \vtheta)$) is concave, but not strongly concave, with respect to $\vtau$.
-This creates additional difficulty when optimizating \eqref{equ:mixduality}, since many iterative optimization algorithms, such as coordinate descent, can lose their typical convergence or optimality guarantees when the objective function is not strongly convex.
+Secondly, the conditional entropy $\HABtau$ (and hence $F_{mix}(\vtau, \vtheta)$) is concave, but not strictly concave, with respect to $\vtau$.
+This creates additional difficulty when optimizing \eqref{equ:mixduality}, since many iterative optimization algorithms, such as coordinate descent, can lose their typical convergence or optimality guarantees when the objective function is not strongly convex.

-\textbf{Smoothed Approximation.} To sidestep the issue of non-strong convexity, we introduce a smoothed approximation of $F_{mix}(\vtau, \vtheta)$ that ``adds back" part of the missing $\HBtau$ term,
+\textbf{Smoothed Approximation.} To sidestep the issue of non-strictly convexity, we introduce a smoothed approximation of $F_{mix}(\vtau, \vtheta)$ that ``adds back" part of the missing $\HBtau$ term,

-where $\epsilon$ is a small positive constant.
-This smoothed dual approximation is closely connected to a direct approximation in the primal domain, as shown in the following Theorem.
+where $\epsilon$ is a small positive constant. \qiangnew{Similar smoothing techniques have also been applied to solve the standard MAP problem; see e.g., \citet{hazan2010norm, Meshi2012Conv}.
+We show in the following theorem that this smoothed dual approximation is closely connected to a direct approximation in the primal domain. } \begin{thm} Let $\epsilon$ be a positive constant, and $Q(\vx_B ; \vtheta)$ as defined in \eqref{equ:marginalMAP}.
+Define